Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    and more privacy-aware and secured against surveillance (e.g. [TLS13, QUIC]), the use of unencrypted transports for DNS may become "the weakest link" in privacy.
-It is noted that there is on-going work attempting to encrypt the SNI in the TLS handshake but that this is a non-trivial problem [].
+It is noted that there is on-going work attempting to encrypt the SNI in the TLS handshake but that this is a non-trivial problem [need reference].

    An important specificity of the DNS traffic is that it may take a different path than the communication between the initiator and the